jt

 The beginning

-The first thing I did back then was coming up with what I call a funny name: Internland, the place where you can land your perfect internship.
+The first thing I did back then was come up with what I call a funny name: Internland — the place where you can land your perfect internship.

-I benchmarked what was already existing in the market to identify competitors and come up with a unique angle.
-It turns out there was really awesome experimentations, but none were scalable to my eyes, and I was looking for a very automated product.
-This is probably a mistake: first, solve an important problem for one person then grow, and not the opposite.
+I benchmarked what was already existing to identify competitors and come up with a unique angle.
+There were really awesome experimentations, but none scalable to my eyes — and I was looking for a very automated product.
+This is probably a mistake: first solve an important problem for one person, then grow.
+Not the opposite.

-From the benchmark, I was able to ideate more about the product and its roadmap.
-A roadmap that would become reality if the mvp would have caught great interest from the target audience.
+From the benchmark, I could ideate more about the product and its roadmap.
+A roadmap that would become reality if the MVP caught the target audience’s interest.

 As we often say in the maker community: go for the quick & dirty and put out an MVP centered on a specific feature as soon as possible.